Brief note on Panoramic Journey through Indian Cultural Heritage that took place at the JGI knowledge Campus

 There was an extensive description of Vedic Gods and Goddesses, Ganesha, Shiva, Vishnu, Saraswathi, Indra, Varuna, Vasus, Rama, Hanuman and Yama in the art and architecture of the above mentioned countries.
 Also the speaker mentioned about visits by Dr. Radhakrishnan and Pandit Nehru to Cambodia towards the end of the voluminous session.

-Thanks to the Management of Jain University, Heads of various Centers and Departments, Teaching and Support staff and students across campuses for making such a holistic programme a big success.
+Thanks to the Management of Jain (Deemed-to-be University), Heads of various Centers and Departments, Teaching and Support staff and students across campuses for making such a holistic programme a big success.